swissup/swissup.github.io/m1/attributepages/option-based-page/frontend.md

 # Frontend screenshots

-Here you can find a gallery of differently configured Option Based Pages.
+Here you can find a gallery of seperately configured Option Based Pages.

 ##### Table of Contents
 - [Product list filtered by white color option](#product-listing-page)